yggdrasil-platform/valhalla/README.md

-# New Service Template
+# Valkyrie

-A template for creating new templates
+The accounts service for the Yggdrasil platform.

 #### Table of contents